TitouanT/oralAnglais/PITCHME.md

-# Quantum Computers
+# AlphaGo

++++

+An IA that plays Go
 ---

-# What is it ?
+# What is the game of Go ?

 +++

-No really, what IS it ?
++ 2 players
++ 1 grid (9x9, 13x13, 19x19)
++ some stones

+---

+# Why is it a complex problem ?

 +++

-# I don't know...
+start counting the atoms in the universe

 ---

 # K, Bye !